 If your hair refuses to hold a wave no matter how much product you put in, you need to start in the shower.
 This shampoo will set the base for those air-dried waves, but you'll still want to follow up with salt spray.

-Beach Blonde Cool Dup Purifying Shampoo, $9.99, available at
+John Frieda Beach Blonde Cool Dip Purifying Shampoo,

-Curly Hair The curly-haired may not consider beachy waves, but guess what?
-You can relax your tresses into a less defined, more beach-babe state.
+Curly Hair Anyone with curly hair may not consider beachy waves a style worth trying.
+But guess what?
+It's definitely possible.
 “I have a great trick for curly hair, especially if it is below the shoulders,” says Weinberg.
 “And, it requires no heat, just a good night's rest!”
 Wash and condition your hair before bed.
 Then, towel it dry, but be sure not to rough it up — just gently press and squeeze with the towel until you absorb all the moisture.
 When you're done, brush through it and apply a heavy oil.
 If you have extra curly hair, it's helpful to blow out the front, where your part is, and your bangs first.

 Next, divide your hair into two sections and loosely braid each side keeping the top as smooth as possible.
 Pull on the braid after it's secured with an elastic, so it's wide and loose.
 Then, pin them on top of your head like a headband.
 This will prevent them from frizzing while you sleep, and will make your hair dry into waves rather than curling into its usual ringlets, explains Weinberg.

 When you wake up, take them down, shake them out, and spray with a texturizing spray.
 “When you take it down in the morning, it will be like 90% dry," says Weinberg.
-"So, when it air-dries it just fills out and gives you perfect, '70s-rocker hair.”
+"So, when it air-dries it just fills out and gives you perfect, '

 Finish off the look with this light cream wax to smooth out the hairline and control any flyaways.
 You can also apply it to the ends if you want a little more piecey-ness.